-10. CONCLUSIONS
+10. Conclusions

-We have proposed a new approach to I/O benchmarking-self-scaling evaluation and predicted performance.
+We have proposed a new approach to I/O benchmarking self-scaling evaluation and predicted performance.
 Self-scaling evaluation scales automatically to all current and future machines by scaling the workload to the system under test.
-It gives insight also on a machine's performance characteristic by revealing its performance dependencies for each of five workload parameters.
+It also gives insight on a machine's performance characteristic by revealing its performance dependencies for each of five workload parameters.